simonefranza/nvim-conv/README.md

     :ConvBin 45
     45 = 0b101101

-Also with negative numbers
+Also with negative numbers (the binary number is extended to the next multiple of 4)

     :ConvBin -3
-    -3 = 0b11111101
+    -3 = 0b1101

 ### Bytes to string

 Converts a sequence of bytes to a string

     :ConvStr 6e76696d2d636f6e76
-    nvim-conv
+    6e76696d2d636f6e76 = nvim-conv

 ## Suggested mappings